 ---

-completely my fault although, my translation probably is a bit mangled.
+If the text sounds somewhat confusing I must add that it's not completely my fault although, my translation probably is a bit mangled.
 I tried to translate it word by word.
 For example they used the term "fjädrar" when referring to boning, which I see much more fit for corsets of later eras (like Victorian) so I translated it to springs although boning is more appropriate for garments of this type.
 If I make any sense at all - I'm afraid I'm lacking a lot of sleep today!

 ETA: Is it bad that the Google translations (1, 2) only are a teensy bit worse than mine?